 The market is chock-full of options and it can be a hassle trying to wade through it all.
 We’ve taken these questions into account and come up with a list that, hopefully, answers most of them.

 Everyone has a priority when making a purchase, the first most likely being the cost.
-You might be looking for earbuds for small ears or the best gaming speakers The Sound Junky has you covered.
+If you are looking for earbuds for small ears or the best gaming speakers The Sound Junky has you covered.
 We even have great articles on open back gaming headphones and closed back headphones for gaming..

 The earbuds we’ve picked are all under $50 except for the Razer Hammerhead.